Zygomaticus major muscle

-The zygomaticus major muscle is a muscle of the human body.
-It extends from each zygomatic arch (cheekbone) to the corners of the mouth.
-It is a muscle of facial expression which draws the angle of the mouth superiorly and posteriorly to allow one to smile.
+The zygomaticus major muscle is a muscle of the face.
+It arises from either zygomatic arch (cheekbone); it inserts at the corner of the mouth.
+It is innervated by branches of the facial nerve (cranial nerve VII).

+It is a muscle of facial expression, which draws the angle of the mouth superiorly and posteriorly to allow one to smile.
 Bifid zygomaticus major muscle is a notable variant, and may cause cheek dimples.

 Structure

+Origin

-The zygomaticus major muscle originates from the upper margin of the temporal process, part of the lateral surface of the zygomatic bone.
-It inserts into tissue at the corner of the mouth.
+The zygomaticus major muscle originates from the superior margin of the lateral surface of the temporal process of zygomatic bone, just anterior to the zygomaticotemporal suture.

+Insertion

+It inserts at the corner of the mouth by blending with the levator anguli oris muscle, the orbicularis oris muscle, and the deeper muscular structures.

 Nerve supply

-The zygomaticus major muscle is supplied by a buccal branch and a zygomatic branch of the facial nerve (VII).
+The muscle receives motor innervation from the buccal branch and zygomatic branch of the facial nerve (CN VII).

+Vasculature

+The muscle receives arterial supply from the superior labial artery.

 Variation

 The zygomaticus major muscle may occur in a bifid form, with two fascicles that are partially or completely separate from each other but adjacent.
-Usually a single unit, dimples are caused by variations in form.
 It is thought that cheek dimples are caused by bifid zygomaticus major muscle.

 Function

-The zygomaticus major muscle raises the corners of the mouth and draws them posteriorly when a person smiles.
+The zygomaticus major muscle raises the upper lip to bare the upper teeth.
+It additionally deepens and raises the nasolabial furrow.
+Acting in conjunction with other muslces of facial expression that elevate the lip, it curls the upper lip to produce facial expressions such as smiling, disdain, contempt, or smugness.

+Physiology

 The average muscle can contract with a force of 200 g.